gofed/docs/communication_model.md

 Request handler (RH) is responsible for processing each response and generating the correct request based on the previous request the response belonged to.
 Thus, each request and reponse carries (among other data) its client request state.

+#### Register

+To store location (local or remote) of each worker kind, register component is introduced.
+List of kinds can be read from a configuration file or picked up from a network.
+It is used by controller to send requests to the correct consumer.

 #### Controller